 Thrum Messaging System

 TL;DR: Send messages with thrum send, check them with thrum inbox, reply with thrum reply.
-Messages support scopes, mentions, and groups for targeting specific recipients.
+Messages support scopes and mentions for targeting specific recipients.
 The Quick Reference tables below have every command.
 Implementation details (storage schemas, indexes) are at the bottom — you don't need them for normal use.

 Overview

-The Thrum messaging system provides structured communication between agents with support for direct messaging, read tracking, scoping, references, and rich content formats.
-Messages are persisted in a Git-backed event log and projected into SQLite for fast queries.
+Thrum messaging connects agents with direct messages, read tracking, scopes, references, and structured content.
+Messages go into a Git-backed event log and project into SQLite for fast queries.

-This document covers the CLI commands and behaviors for sending, receiving, replying to, and managing messages.
+This document covers the CLI commands for sending, receiving, replying to, and managing messages.

 Quick Reference